codigo/mau-web/src/routes/experience/[slug]/doc-ai.md

 **Apr 2022 - Mar 2023**

-**Technologies Used:** TypeScript, React.js, Material-UI, Storybook, Jest, react-query, React Context
+**Technologies Used:**

+- TypeScript
+- React.js
+- Material-UI
+- Storybook
+- Jest
+- React-Query
+- React Context API
+- GitHub Apps
+- CI/CD (GitHub Actions)
+- Docker

 At doc.ai, which later became part of Sharecare, my primary focus was on developing a distributed health study application.
 This application was built using React, Material-UI as a design system, Storybook for component testing, and Jest for functionality testing, ensuring the software's robustness and reliability.